top of page

 Jaguar Front view Rear View Side View

-The Jaguar was fitted to over forty different types of aircraft.
-By 1929, the engine was falling behind some of its competitors, and the Armstrong Siddeley Panther superseded it.
+Several hundred Jaguar engines were produced and fitted to over forty different types of aircraft.
+By 1929, the engine's power was inadequate compared to competitors and it was therefore superseded by the more powerful Armstrong Siddeley Panther.

 Jaguar IV mounted on a Danish Dankok licesde Hawker Danecock.JPG